JaneliaSciComp/SongExplorer/README.md

     cluster_logfile_flag="-oo"

 The syntax used to specify the resources required is unique to the particular scheduler your cluster uses and how it is configured.
-DeepSong was developed and tested using the Load Sharing Facility (LSF) from IBM.
-To support any cluster scheduler (e.g. SGE, PBS, Slurm, etc.), DeepSong ignores `<task>_local_resources_{gpu,cpu}` when `<task_where>` is set to "cluster" and uses the variables `<task>_cluster_flags_{gpu,cpu}` instead to provide maximum flexibility.
+SongExplorer was developed and tested using the Load Sharing Facility (LSF) from IBM.
+To support any cluster scheduler (e.g. SGE, PBS, Slurm, etc.), SongExplorer ignores `<task>_local_resources_{gpu,cpu}` when `<task_where>` is set to "cluster" and uses the variables `<task>_cluster_flags_{gpu,cpu}` instead to provide maximum flexibility.
 Instead of specifying the cores, GPUs, and RAM needed explicitly,